-Because it’s verified and guaranteed by the bank that has issued it, it’s considered just as good as cash.
+Because it’s verified and guaranteed, it’s considered just as good as cash.

 When you deposit one, the receiving bank usually makes you wait only one business day before having access to the funds.
 If the amount is over $5,000, however, they may make you wait until the check has cleared.